 Get plenty of rest the night before your briefing.
 Dress up to the pros and cons of the briefing you are providing with your location and audience.
 Organize your briefing scripts and notes and put them in a neat folder or leather portfolio.

 Get a deep breath and a drink before you start.
 Salute your audience and introduce yourself.
-Describe the topic, focus and purpose of your briefing.
-Depending on your audience and the nature of the briefing, tell your audience you are happy to answer the question during the briefing, or ask them to wait until the question is finished.
+Describe the topic, focus, and purpose of your briefing.
+Depending on your audience and the nature of the briefing, tell your audience you are happy to answer the question during the briefing or ask them to wait until the question is finished.

 Present your briefing at a measurable, steady pace that allows the audience to follow both your sound and the visual aid that comes with it.
 Be careful to raise audience members’ hands to ask questions.
-Take a look at the various audience members of the room throughout the presentation to establish a rapport and to prevent yourself from rereading the script.
+Take a look at the various audience members of the room throughout the presentation to establish a rapport and prevent yourself from rereading the script.

 Finish your briefing and ask if there are any questions.
 When you have answered all the questions, thank the audience members for their time and attention.
+Finish with a gripping tale.
+The narrative may come from a case study or it may be something unique to the presenter.
+Go back to your opening statement.
+Pose a query.
+Finish with precisely three important points.
+Describe the next steps and your contact details.
+Restate the main ideas.

 More Interesting Articles